Rights and obligations

 Work obligation

-• you must be willing to travel a maximum of 3 hours per day if it is necessary to get work;
+- You are willing to travel up to 3 hours per day if necessary to get work.

 I cannot comply with the obligation to work, now what?